sktime/mentoring/internships/sktime2023.md

 * full time dedication to the internship project is expected throughout the internship period (June 5 - Sep 1), excluding 5 working days of pause
 * upon request, we can accommodate for flexible time arrangements, moving start and end within reason, or a shorter internship period.
 * the internship consists of collaborating with `sktime` developers, as well as other interns and mentees, on `sktime` and an approved project (applicants can propose projects)
-* the internship is accompanied by a flat weekly pro-rata of 420 EUR, to be reimbursed monthly, by our fiscal host, the non-profit Open Collective Europe (OCE).
-This is via invoicing every 4 weeks, see OCE's [guidelines on invoicing](https://docs.opencollective.com/oceurope/how-it-works/expenses).
+* the internship is accompanied by a flat weekly pro-rata of 420 EUR, to be disbursed monthly. .
+Disbursement is via invoicing every 4 weeks via our fiscal host, the non-profit Open Collective Europe (OCE).
+Also see OCE's [guidelines on invoicing](https://docs.opencollective.com/oceurope/how-it-works/expenses).
 * the internship does not constitute formal employment, terms and conditions of OCE apply.
 Reimbursement at the discretion of the sktime project as hosted by OCE.

 ## The application process